Andalusia: Immigration

-In 2005, 5.35 percent of the population of Andalusia were born outside of Spain.
-This is a relatively low number for a Spanish region, the national average being three percentage points higher.
-The immigrants are not evenly distributed among the Andalusian provinces: Almería, with a 15.20 percent immigrant population, is third among all provinces in Spain, while at the other extreme Jaén is only 2.07 percent immigrants and Córdoba 1.77 percent.
-The predominant nationalities among the immigrant populations are Moroccan (92,500, constituting 17.79 percent of the foreigners living in Andalusia) and British (15.25 percent across the region).
-When comparing world regions rather than individual countries, the single largest immigrant block is from the region of Latin America, outnumbering not only all North Africans, but also all non-Spanish Western Europeans.
+In 2024, over 850,000 people (9.88%) in Andalusia were born outside of Spain.
+The figure is up from 2.76% in 2002 when nationalities began to be registered.
+This is a relatively low number for a Spanish region, the national average being over three percentage points higher.

+The immigrants are not evenly distributed among the Andalusian provinces.
+In 2022, more than 21.8% of the Almería's population was immigrant, ranking third among all provinces in Spain.
+From the other end, Jaén and Córdoba had barely 2.8% immigrant population each, being the Spanish provinces with the lowest foreign population in relative numbers.
+The predominant foreign nationalities are Moroccan (163,585, constituting 22.06 percent of the foreigners living in Andalusia) and British (12.43 percent across the region).
+When comparing world regions rather than individual countries, the single largest immigrant block is Europe, followed by Africa and Latin America.
 Demographically, this group has provided an important addition to the Andalusian labor force.